vain/katriawm/doc/HOW-TO-SETUP.md

     super + {j,k,Tab}
         katriac client_select {next,prev,recent}

+    super + {1,2,3,4}
+        katriac workspace_select {1,2,3,4}

     super + shift + BackSpace
         katriac wm_quit

-Now you have a hotkey to launch a new window, some hotkeys to change the current window, and a hotkey to quit katriawm.
+Now you have a hotkey to launch a new window, some hotkeys to change the current window, some hotkeys to change the active workspace, and a hotkey to quit katriawm.

 There are many more commands available.
 I suggest you have a look at my config file: